protocollabs/maparo-std/doc/control-protocol.md

   # way as the info-request id.
   "id" : "hostname=uuid",

-  # session: a rand value to distinct the particular measurement.
-	# this is required if a host operates several measurement in
-	# parallel.
-The server will likely block a new session if a old
-	# if currently active.
-  "session" : <uint64_t rand>

   # a sequence to identify the answer.
 For UDP within a high loss environment
   # the client may send several requests.
 The server SHOULD never reply twice
   # or even more.
-	# The
   "seq" : <uint64_t>

   # to implement a trivial access mechanism a secret can be given.